Facebook Shadow Profiles: Introduction

-The extent of shadow profiling by Facebook has raised substantial public interest.\footnote{See, for example, \href{https://eu.usatoday.com/story/tech/columnist/baig/2018/04/13/how-facebook-can-have-your-data-even-if-youre-not-facebook/512674002/}{https://eu.usatoday.com/story/tech/columnist/baig/2018/04/13/how-facebook-can-have-your-data-even-if-youre-not-facebook/512674002/}, accessed 24 September 2021.} In 2018, when questioned in U.S. congress and European parliament hearings, CEO Mark Zuckerberg replied that he did not know about shadow profiles nor how much data on non-Facebook users was collected.\footnote{See \href{https://venturebeat.com/2018/05/22/mark-zuckerberg-dodges-question-from-european-parliament-on-facebook-shadow-profiles/}{https://venturebeat.com/2018/05/22/mark-zuckerberg-dodges-question-from-european-parliament-on-facebook-shadow-profiles/} and \href{https://techcrunch.com/2018/04/11/facebook-shadow-profiles-hearing-lujan-zuckerberg}{https://techcrunch.com/2018/04/11/facebook-shadow-profiles-hearing-lujan-zuckerberg}, accessed 24 September 2021.} Despite its relevance for both public policy as well as advertisers, the magnitude of users’ online attention being tracked by Facebook remains largely undocumented.
+The ability of Facebook to build shadow profiles has also raised substantial public interest in recent years.\footnote{See, for example, \href{https://eu.usatoday.com/story/tech/columnist/baig/2018/04/13/how-facebook-can-have-your-data-even-if-youre-not-facebook/512674002/}{https://eu.usatoday.com/story/tech/columnist/baig/2018/04/13/how-facebook-can-have-your-data-even-if-youre-not-facebook/512674002/}, accessed 24 September 2021.} In 2018, when questioned in U.S. congress and European parliament hearings, CEO Mark Zuckerberg asserted that he did not know about shadow profiles nor how much data on non-users of Facebook was collected.\footnote{See \href{https://venturebeat.com/2018/05/22/mark-zuckerberg-dodges-question-from-european-parliament-on-facebook-shadow-profiles/}{https://venturebeat.com/2018/05/22/mark-zuckerberg-dodges-question-from-european-parliament-on-facebook-shadow-profiles/} and \href{https://techcrunch.com/2018/04/11/facebook-shadow-profiles-hearing-lujan-zuckerberg}{https://techcrunch.com/2018/04/11/facebook-shadow-profiles-hearing-lujan-zuckerberg}, accessed 24 September 2021.} At the same time, studies documenting the extent of tracking technologies such as Facebook's mainly focused on the share of websites being monitored, leaving aside the measurement of individual users' share of online activity being tracked.
+Documenting the magnitude of individuals' online attention being tracked by Facebook, and the role this information can play in the construction of shadow profiles, is therefore of high relevance for both public policy as well as for advertisers.

-Against this backdrop, the goal of this paper is to tackle four main questions.
-First, what is the share of individuals’ browsing activity that can be tracked by Facebook?
+Against this backdrop, the goal of this paper is to tackle three main questions.
+First, what share of an individual's browsing activity can be tracked by Facebook?
 Second, how do these shares vary between individuals who are users of Facebook and those who are not?
-In other words, we aim at quantifying Facebook’s ability to create \emph{shadow profiles} of individuals who are likely unaware and have not consciously consented to Facebook tracking their online activities.
-Third, how do these differences vary across demographic groups?
-Fourth, does Facebook’s ability to track user behavior vary across different types of websites?
+Third, can Facebook use the tracked web browsing activity to build meaningful shadow profiles, i.e. infer personal information on non-users of the platform that can be valuable for advertising?